A question of Frohardt on $2$-groups, skew translation quadrangles of even order and cyclic STGQs: Introduction

-On the combinatorial level, there is also an other interesting aspect to this result.
+\begin{remark}{\rm On the combinatorial level, there is also an other interesting aspect to this result.
 If every line incident with some point in a finite generalized quadrangle of even order $(t,t)$ is {\em regular} (see section \ref{reg} for a formal definition of this very important notion), then it can be shown that the point itself is also regular (\cite[section 1.5.2]{PT}).
-Our second main result provides a group-theoretical converse: if a finite EGQ of even order $(t,t)$ has a regular elation point (this is another way of defining STGQs in this specific case), then it is a translation quadrangle, so all the lines incident with $x$ are regular.
+Ott's result provides a group-theoretical converse if $t$ is not a square: if a finite EGQ of even order $(t,t)$ with $t$ not a square, has a regular elation point (this is another way of defining STGQs in this specific case), then it is a translation quadrangle, so all the lines incident with $x$ are regular. } \end{remark}